lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Zander** _(30-Sep-18 04:47 PM)_

-_Emmett, in his sleep, manages to bite at Seth's hand, causing him to recoil and his hand to have deep bite marks._
+_Emmett manages to bite Seth's hand in his sleep, causing him to recoil and his hand to have deep bite marks._

 **Bagelwrecker** _(30-Sep-18 04:47 PM)_